- MIS Tutorial

 Evaluate the outcome of your decision.
 See whether there is anything you should learn and then correct in future decision making.
 This is one of the best practices that will improve your decision-making skills.

-The normative model of decision making considers constraints that may arise in making decisions, like, time, complexity, uncertainty and inadequacy of resources.
+The normative model of decision-making considers constraints that may arise in making decisions, such as time, complexity, uncertainty, and inadequacy of resources.

-Satisficing - a person may choose a solution that is just "good enough".
+Satisfying - A person may choose a solution that is just "good enough".

 From business decision perspective, the sensitivity analysis helps an analyst to identify cost drivers as well as other quantities to make an informed decision.
 If a particular quantity has no bearing on a decision or prediction, then the conditions relating to quantity could be eliminated, thus simplifying the decision making process.